 The bulb setting may help you grab night-time shots and blurred motion stills.
 You can even combine them to go beyond the ten-second limit during which the shutter can stay open.

 You may also control your exposure by setting it to either +2 or -1 stops.
-While this Instax camera has a decent exposure latitude, it may still suffer from blown highlights and crushed shadows.
+While this Instax camera has a decent dynamic range, it may still suffer from blown highlights and crushed shadows.
 The ability to adjust the amount of light Mini 90 allows onto the frame can be a lifesaver in some situations.

 Best of all, you can buy black and white film for your camera.
 The tones on monochrome Instax are impeccable; it looks noticeably sharper than its colour counterpart.
 Its chemistry produces beautiful, clean shading in place of muddy undertones (no colour casts!) and boldly drives attention to the subject.
 A powerful way to express your vision that goes far beyond hitting that “B&W” filter button on Insta.

 Any smartphone can take high-res photographs for “free” — given that you don’t anticipate paying for cloud storage — and fit comfortably in a pocket.
 Modern devices often boast better lenses and a virtually unlimited toolbox of editing options.
 Getting an Instax camera for snapshots and light experimentation on top of that may seem like a waste.

 Here’s the thing: even though you could print images from your device, I have never seen anyone do that, except for special occasions.
 Most images these days reside on a screen, for mere seconds, as we are to scroll past them or stow away along with thousands of others on a far-away server to collect “digital dust.”